turingschool/front-end-curriculum/lessons/redux-round-two.md

 ### Add Reducers

-Once our actions have been filtered through our Action Creator, we need a couple reducers to handle what that means in terms of our application's state.
+Once our actions have been filtered through our Action Creator, we need a couple reducers to handle what that means in terms of updating our application's state.

 Let's take a second to think about what we need.
-We need something to handle our todos, and something to deal with filters.
+  - We need something to handle our todos
+  - And something to deal with filters.

 If a user wants to add a todo, we need an reducer that takes in the information from the ADD_TODO action and updates our state.
 Likewise with toggling a TODO as completed.

 For our filters, we need to set a default filter (maybe "show all?"), and then we need to toggle which status we want to display based on if a filter has been selected by a user.

-This means we want two reducers, which we will combine into one in our next step.
+This means we want two reducers, which we will combine into a `rootReducer` in our next step.

 First, create the two reducers.